borisrakovan/sandl/README.md

 **NestJS**:

 - **No Type Safety**: Relies on string tokens and runtime reflection.
 TypeScript can't validate your dependency graph at compile time.
 This results in common runtime errors like "Unknown dependency" or "Dependency not found" when NestJS app is run.
-- **Decorator-Based**: Uses experimental decorators which are being deprecated in favor of the new TC39 standard.
+- **Decorator-Based**: Uses experimental decorators which are being deprecated in favor of the new TypeScript standard.
 - **Framework Lock-In**: Tightly coupled to the NestJS framework.
 You can't use the DI system independently.
 - **Heavy**: Pulls in many dependencies and runtime overhead.